MITRECND/chopshop/README.md

 ChopShop is a MITRE developed framework to aid analysts in the creation and execution of pynids based decoders and detectors of APT tradecraft.

-Note that ChopShop is still in beta and is dependant on libnids/pynids for the majority of its underlying functionality.
+Note that ChopShop is still in beta and is dependent on libnids/pynids for the majority of its underlying functionality.

 Using ChopShop